UPPS 05.06.03 - Student Travel

 submit copies of all attachments to the department authorizing travel.
 The student organizations should also maintain copies of these forms.

-Study abroad and Study-in-America participants must refer to Section 05.
+Education abroad and Study-in-America participants must refer to Section 05.

 DRIVER REQUIREMENTS AND VEHICLE USE PROCEDURES